nickd0/wfmu-listener/doc/roadmap.md

 ## v0.1.0
 - [X] Display archives
 - [X] Drill into playlist
+- [ ] Link to donate page and playlist page
 - [ ] Mark playlists and shows as listened and favorited
 - [ ] Filter recent archives by your favorite shows
 - [ ] Cycle through different logos and matched styles